simonesilvestroni/m2m-website/_posts/2021-04-07-interview-susan-rogers-pensados-place.md

 date: '2021-04-07'
 last_modified_at: '2021-11-08 16:59:59'
 author: 'Simone Silvestroni'
-categories:
-  - 'Psychoacoustics'
 tags:
-  - susan rogers
+  - 'susan rogers '
+  - 'dave pensado'
-  - dave pensado
+  - 'herb trawick'
-  - herb trawick
+  - 'berklee'
-  - berklee
+  - 'music listening'
-  - music listening
+  - 'music producer'
-  - music producer
+  - 'audio technician'
-  - audio technician
+  - 'prince'
-  - prince
+  - 'psychoacoustics'
 description: "I watched an amazing video interview with Susan Rogers, who had been sitting in my to-do list for a few weeks.
 The best interview in a long time."
 ---
 I’ve listened to her in awe.
 In particular, regarding two points: